 Shortly into the bus ride from Fenghuang to the Dehang Miao Village, my ears were already starting to ring.
 I was the lone foreigner in the crowded bus, sitting in the last vacant seat in the back.
 And I was right in front of one of the numerous speakers projecting the tour guide’s incessant droning at maximum volume.

 I couldn’t believe that anybody could talk that much without a break.
-The guy never let up for a moment, barely even stopping to breathe.
+He never let up for a moment, barely even stopping to breathe.
 I’d never been so simultaneously annoyed and impressed.

 Arriving at the Village